rushiraj070/rushiraj070/README.md

 ## ABOUT -
 🔭 I am Data Science Enthusiast looking for career transition as Data Scientist in industry.

-🔭 Having professional experience of 8+ various sectirs and organizations with excellent proven track record.
+🔭 Having professional experience of 8+ years in various sectors and organizations with excellent proven track record.

 💬 Always eager and passionate to know, learn new things,languages and also applying it to real world with proficiency to concept.